 There are moments where discontent, will attempt to rear its ugly head.
 And then I consider all the people who have so much great need around the world and in my community for basic necessities.
 I turn my focus to this Truth and become desperate to do something good; to help even one person to have a better and more prosperous way.
 I’ve learned to be a giver.

-Individuals often fall into temptation hence when they feel unloved and have unmet needs.
-They will do what they feel they need to do when they need to feed themselves, or when they need a leg up.
+Individuals often fall into temptation when they feel unloved and have unmet needs.
+They will do what they feel they need to do, when they need to feed themselves, or when they need a leg up.
 They may plan to do this one thing for a minute, to take one turn to get something accomplished; but it never works that way.
-It almost always becomes a regular thing and an easy out, a crutch for a period of time.

-Consult the creator with a loving heart and ask what can I do today? to help end poverty and desperation around me.
+Ask yourself, what can I do today to help end poverty and desperation around me?